-Looking for answers on our IPOs?
+Looking for answers?
 Below are some frequently asked questions.

 Below are some frequently asked questions on our IPO process.
 If you have additional questions please feel free to email us at firstname.lastname@example.org

 BANQ® provides investors access to exciting companies with exposure to rapidly growing sectors and new technologies.
 BANQ® takes the entire public and private offering process digital and online, providing access to U.S. opportunities and offerings in the U.S. markets.
 BANQ® widely markets its offerings utilizing the new general solicitation and advertising rules promulgated by the U.S. Securities & Exchange Commission, in response to the passage of the JOBS Act of 2012 including Reg A+ and Reg D.

 We treat Reg A+ like traditional IPOs.
 You are purchasing a security that is a new issue and in many cases will trade on the NYSE, NASDAQ or the OTC.